 CONQUER CAPE TOWN'S GREAT OUTDOORS

-Full moon hike up Lion’s Head
+Take a full moon hike up Lion’s Head

 A fan of hiking and outdoor activity?
 We’ve got the scoop on of Cape Town’s finest outdoor experiences.
 Between Table Mountain and Signal Hill you’ll find a mountain steeped in romance and tradition.
-Climb the mountain just before sunset and enjoy a picnic with a few good folks and the breathtaking view of Camps Bay and Cape Town, under the light of a full moon.
+Climb the mountain just before sunset and enjoy a picnic with a few good folks and the breathtaking view of Camps Bay and Cape Town, basking under the lighting of a majestic Cape Town full moon.

 The Promenade | Sea Point | Cape Town

-Visit Green Point Park
+Experience Cape biodiversity at Green Point Urban Park

-Feed the squirrels in Company Gardens
+Feed the squirrels in Company’s Garden

 Hang up your hammock in De Waal Park

 De Waal Park is a community park situated in the heart of the City Bowl.
-Renowned for its wide variety of trees and its social doggiesphere, both adults and children can kick back, hang up a hammock, and take a nap.
+Renowned for its wide variety of trees and its social doggiesphere, both adults and children can kick back, hang up a hammock and take a nap.
 This is also the perfect spot for some quality time with your family or a relaxing, romantic retreat for couples.
 Pack a picnic basket and a blanket and have a tranquil day surrounded by the beauty of nature under Cape Town’s sweet sun.For more outdoor options check out our overview of parks in Cape Town.
 Enjoy some of SA’s hottest local music acts at De Waal Park Summer Concerts

 PUT ON YOUR THINKING CAP

 Fall in love with books at the Centre for the Book

 A unit of the National Library of South Africa, the Centre for the Book aims to promote a culture of reading, writing and publishing in all local languages.
 Look out for their reading–related activities and events such as poetry readings, writing groups and workshops.
 A visit to their soaring wood-panelled interior will inspire even the most reluctant bibliophobes.

-5 Queen Victoria Street | City Bowl | Cape Town | +27 (0)21 423 2669
+62 Queen Victoria Street | City Bowl | Cape Town | +27 (0)21 423 2669

 Borrow a book at the Kloof Street Library

 Sunny day?
 The friendly staff at Kloof Street Library will help you choose the perfect novel, African heritage or children’s book, to enjoy in their delightful garden.
 This quaint library is situated in an old gabled house at the top of the CBD’s buzzy Kloof Street.

 122B Kloof Street | Tamboerskloof | City Bowl | Cape Town | +27 (0)21 424 3308

-Creative Coffee Mornings
+Network at Creative Mornings

 GET TO KNOW YOUR HERITAGE

-Just Nuisance Monument
+Check out the Just Nuisance Monument

-Just Nuisance Monument | Jubilee Square | Simons Town
+Just Nuisance Monument | Jubilee Square | Simon’s Town

 Visit all the Iziko Museums